The difference between copy-editing and proofreading

 To start with, it is useful to point out what copy-editors and proofreaders are not.
 If an early draft of a fiction manuscript is being considered for major structural changes – such as taking out a complete subplot or changing a story from third to first person – this would be the work of a developmental editor.
 Generally, a major rewrite would follow this editing process.
 The work of a copy-editor or proofreader would be less invasive than a developmental editor’s.

 When an author is happy with what they have written and ready to put their name to the document for posterity, then it is time for a copy-editor.
+All types of writers need editors, whether they’re looking for manuscript editors, comic editors, or whatever their text might be.
 Their work will involve checking the text for grammar, spelling, style and punctuation, before it is laid out, along with any illustrations, tables or photographs, to create the page as it will appear to the reader.

 Copy-editing is also about shaping a complete manuscript, which could be anything from a short paragraph for a company website to a series of novels or an encyclopedia.
 The copy-editor will make sure that the headings and subheadings are appropriate and that they match with the table of contents.
 They will make suggestions about how an author might tackle any unclear or confusing issues that, if left, might trip up or irritate the reader.
 Copy-editors consider problems regarding transitions between paragraphs, copyright and fair use, references, citations, unnecessarily wordy writing, the use of abbreviations or acronyms without explanation and overuse of jargon.
 They will ensure that the style of the piece fits with the publication that it is intended to be part of.
 They can carry out fact-checking, which can be more or less specialized but would depend very much on negotiations between author and copy-editor.
 A copy-editor can make hundreds of decisions about different features of a manuscript and is highly likely to generate a number of questions for the author.